apache/arrow/r/README.md

 packages for some common Linux distributions, including Debian, Ubuntu, and CentOS.
 You’ll need to install `libparquet-dev` on Debian and Ubuntu, or `parquet-devel` on CentOS.
 This will also automatically install the Arrow C++ library as a dependency.
+Other Linux distributions must install the C++ library from source.

 If you install the `arrow` package from source and the C++ library is not found, the R package functions will notify you that Arrow is not